binarykitchen/videomail-for-ninja-forms/readme.txt

 2. Once you have assembled a form and preview it, any browser will ask for webcam access first.

 == Changelog ==
+= 5.0.0 (19 Nov 2023) =
+*Change:*
+* Internal technical improvements for releasing new versions
+* Internal technical change: Bump to NodeJS v20 and npm v9

 = 4.0.16 (14 Jul 2023) =
 *Bugs:*
 * Fix versioning